 87% of students said that CBL was valuable for their personal growth.

 92% of faculty said that CBL increased students' inerest in the subject matter.*

 The Donelan Office may be able to connect you with student volunteers and/or faculty expertise to support your agency’s mission.
 We seek to build and sustain reciprocal learning partnerships with community-based organizations grounded in the mutual exchange of knowledge and resources.

-If you are interested in hosting Holy Cross students at your agency or learning more about partnering with Holy Cross on a collaborative research project, please contact Lauren Buckley at 508-793-3007.
+If you are interested in hosting Holy Cross students at your agency or learning more about partnering with Holy Cross on a collaborative research project, please contact Isabelle Jenkins at 508-793-3007.

 The Donelan Office can support faculty members seeking to utilize community-based teaching, learning, and research methods.
 We offer course development support, assistance building connections to community partners, placement of students in communities, and assistance in developing/facilitating critical reflection opportunities for students.